401-Midterm-Project-Org/treat-your-elves/README.md

 *Feature tasks:*

-* admin can create a group and add users to the group
+* Admin can create a group and add users to the group
-* admin has priveledges to add and remove members.
+* Admin has privileges to add and remove members
 * Users cannot add members/can request invitation for new members

 *Acceptance:*

-* The admin has an interface for adding and removing members.
+* The admin has an interface for adding and removing members
 * When members are added or removed, the group member list will update
-* users have a request button, and when they request an add to the group, the admin will receive a request to approve or deny the request
+* Users have a request button, and when they request an add to the group, the admin will receive a request to approve or deny the request

 ### SECRET SANTA ASSIGNMENT